Mobile-Development-IL/InfiniteApp/README.md

 - Lazy Grid
 - Lazy Staggered Grid

+# Navigation, Bottom Navigation & Top App Bar
+This is the source code in the Navigation, Bottom Navigation & Top App Bar Material.
+There is some learning material content :
+- Navigation
+- Bottom Navigation
+- Top App Bars

 ## Requirements
 To build and run this project, ensure you have the following software installed: